Igor-lc/teltonika-codec8-8e-parser/README.md

-Teltonika codec8-8e-parser parser with proper CRC handling.
+Teltonika codec8-8e-parser with proper CRC handling.
 Ready-to-use for trackers!